-Our son, Jack, was diagnosed with Congenital Heart Defect when he was four weeks old.
+Our son, Jack, was diagnosed with a Congenital Heart Defect when he was four weeks old.
 He received open heart surgery for his defect which is called

 TAPVR (total anomalous pulmonary venus return).
 The surgery was performed at Stanford Hospital and was a stunning success.